merenlab/merenlab.org/courses/PFLS/index.md

 * Has a GitHub account,
 * Is enthusiastic about this course and puts their war paint on to deal with whatever it will bring into their life.

-If we are all good to go, we can start now.
+If we are all good to go, let's start now with the course content.

 ## Course Content